escreven/liveimport/doc/userguide.rst

 the cell the top-level import statements.
 It then registers those statements and begins tracking the related modules, if they are not already tracked.

-The only restriction LiveImport imposes on import statements is the relevant modules must have source files.
+The only restriction LiveImport imposes on registered import statements is the relevant modules must have Python source files.
 Other than that, the statements can overlap, they can repeat, they can be any kind of import statement that is legal to use in a notebook.
 For example, the following cell is perfectly fine.

   .. code:: python